coder09lop/BitCore/README.md

 To install BitCore, follow these steps:
-FIRST YOU NEED TO start the v2-installer.py typing: python3 ./v2-installer.py SECOND YOU NEED TO install the dependencies typing: pip3 install -r requirements.txt (is not necessary) THIRD YOU NEED TO start the installer.java with [javac installer.java this will create a file called installer.class then run with "java installer"]
+FIRST YOU NEED TO start the v2-installer.py typing: python3 ./v2-installer.py SECOND YOU NEED TO install the dependencies typing: pip3 install -r requirements.txt (is not necessary) THIRD YOU NEED TO start the installer.java with [javac installer.java this will create a file called installer.class then run command "java installer"]

 #####################